Labor Day Weekend

 It’s Labor Day weekend.
 I finally had some time to catch up with reading and cooking.
 There was a piece on the Food section of the Washington Post talking about Crab Feasts.
 I live near the Chesapeake Bay in Maryland, where the world famous blue crabs come from.
 I got very excited, thinking about going to the Fish Market on Maine Ave in Washington, DC to buy a bushel of blue crabs and steam them at home.
 I imagined a table covered with crabs, melted butter, old bay seasoning, cold beer, and friends and family sitting around and enjoying themselves.
 Well, turns out that everybody was too lazy to eat steamed crabs.
 First reaction I got from everybody I asked: “Do we have to break the shell of each one of them?”
 I couldn’t believe them.
 Then I decided on something easier to eat.
 I made Asian Salmon and Corn and Crab Chowder on Saturday, Steak and Potatoes on Sunday, and Crab Cakes on Monday.

 The Corn and Crab Chowder is a big favorite of mine.
 It’s lighter than most chowders because it uses whole milk instead of heavy cream.
 The sautéed vegetables give it a healthier taste without losing the Comfort Food status.
+This is a good recipe for a cold day, goes well with a glass of chardonnay.

 Corn and Crab Chowder